Hello bookworms!! Welcome to the 2020 wrap up!!

 All in all, 2020 wasn’t the year that I hoped it would be.
 But I think that’s fairly true across the board for humanity, so I’m not beating myself up about it.
 I have a job and a home, and more books than I can read in a single year, so it wasn’t a complete disaster.
-I have a lot to be thankful for.
+The 2020 wrap up has shown me that I have a lot to be thankful for.

 This has been the most ridiculously long post ever, so thank you for being here if you made it this far.
 I wish I could offer you some baked goods IRL, but since I can’t, please accept these virtual cookies, fresh from the oven.